 We are one of the only programs in North Carolina where you will receive the majority of your care in our day hospital as an outpatient.
 This allows you to live in the comfort of your own home or nearby temporary residence.
 If you are eligible to receive your own cells, you may spend no time in the main hospital as an inpatient.
 If you receive donor cells, you may spend a portion of your time in the hospital and undergo your remaining transplant care as an outpatient.
-We are currently leading the nation's first clinical trial to offer bone marrow transplant care in the home.
+We are currently leading the nation's first clinical trial to offer stem cell transplant care in the home.

 Support for You and Your Family

 Before, during, and after your treatment, our cancer support services help you minimize the side effects of treatment and cope with the emotional and psychological effects of diagnosis and treatment.
 Following your transplant, you will receive supportive care in our daily clinic with medicines, monitoring for side effects, and symptom management.
 You will be required to stay at Duke or live locally for 30-90 days following your transplant.
 This ensures a safe recovery following your treatment.
 You will also be required to have a caregiver with you at all times.

 Once you complete your treatment, you will be discharged back to the care of your local doctor.
 Periodically, you will undergo tests, either here or with your doctor, to monitor your response to therapy and your major organ function.